Syntax Document

 TypeBytesDescription

-int-Signed integer, matches platform CPU bit width (8 bytes on 64-bit)
+int-Signed integer, consistent with platform CPU width (8 bytes on 64-bit platform)

 i818-bit signed integer